alshdavid/BorrowScript/README.md

 It's hoped that this will make using/learning a borrow checker more accessible while also offering a higher level language well suited to writing applications like desktop applications, web servers and web applications (through web assembly).

-BorrowScript does not expect to match the performance of Rust, but it aims to be competitive with languages like Go - offering more consist performance, smaller binaries and a sensible language to target client programs.
+BorrowScript does not expect to match the performance of Rust, but it aims to be competitive with languages like Go - offering more consistent performance, smaller binaries and a sensible language to target client programs.

 # Language Design